 - Once a student has enrolled in a developmental course in English or math, retaking the placement test in that subject is not permitted.
 The result of the developmental course will determine the student's future course sequence.

-Tests will not be given out within 30 minutes of closing
+Tests will not be given out within 1 hour of closing.

 Location: Ground Floor, Brown Library